FantasticFiasco/serilog-sinks-udp/README.md

 The event formatter is an output template on steroids.
 It has the responsibility of turning a single log event into a textual representation.
 It can serialize the log event into JSON, XML or anything else that matches the expectations of the receiver.

-The sink comes pre-loaded with one XML based event formatter matching the log4j schema expected by Log2Console.
+The sink comes pre-loaded with two XML based event formatters.
+One is matching the log4j schema expected by Log2Console and the other is matching the log4net schema expected by [Log4View](http://www.log4view.com).

 #### `Log4jTextFormatter`